PLT-Columbia/Assignment-1-Lexical-Analysis/README.md

 	* **Invalid Number**: any tokens that begin as valid numbers, but that do not actually match the pattern of numbers (_e.g._, **1.** and **1.1r**)
 	* **Invalid String**: any tokens that begin as valid strings, but that do not actually match the pattern of strings (_e.g._, **"hello**, **"_**, and **""_**)

-Test file [`src/ExtraCreditTest.cpp`](src/ExtraCreditTest.cpp) contains relevant test cases for your extra credits.
-You can run [`bash extra_credit.sh`](extra_credit.sh) to check which of the provided test cases for extra credit are passing.
+Again, we have provided a test suite in [`src/ExtraCreditTest.cpp`](src/ExtraCreditTest.cpp), which contains relevant test cases for the extra credit part of your assignment.
+You can run [`bash extra_credit.sh`](extra_credit.sh) verify your test cases are passing.

-#### Note
+### Additional Notes
-1. Provided test cases are meant for **examples only**, we may run your code with a different test suite.
+1. The provided test cases are **examples only**, and we may run your code with different test suites.
-2. Be careful about [the corner cases](src/Lexer.cpp#L13) while implementing.
+2. Be careful about the [corner cases](src/Lexer.cpp#L13) during your implementation.
-3. To debug, you may use [`src/Main.cpp`](src/Main.cpp).
-We have provided some helper function to help you debug your code.
+3. For debugging, you may use our [`src/Main.cpp`](src/Main.cpp), which provides some helper functions to help you debug your code.

 ## Submission
-For this programming assignment, you will commit and push to the *master* branch of the remote repository.
-Please make sure not to modify the `.gitignore` file during submission.
+For this programming assignment, you will submit `Lexer.cpp` with the implemented functionality.
+Please commit and push `Lexer.cpp` to the *master* branch of the remote repository.
+Additionally,

+1. Please make sure all of the code you would like us to grade is inside `Lexer.cpp`, and try not to modify any other files in the directory.
+2. Please make sure not to modify the `.gitignore` file during submission.

 ## Piazza